John Rann: In popular culture

 A play about Rann, Sixteen String Jack, was a first hit for playwright William Leman Rede in 1823.
 A novel based on his life, titled Sixteen String Jack, was published in 1841.

 Sixteen String Jack features prominently in the English penny dreadful Black Bess; or, The Knight of the Road by Edward Viles (1866).

 The production company for the HBO television show Last Week Tonight with John Oliver is named Sixteen String Jack Productions.

+Sixteen String Jack is the headless horseman in the book Jack's Head by Siggy Shade where he is the main love interest.